craig-davis/wr250r/readme.md

 #### Description
 Users have the ability to view content and bookmark it.
-In their accounts page they can see their bookmarked docs, videos and products.
-All item pages (product, doc, video) links to related content of other types (doc to product and videos) when relevant.
+In their accounts page they can see their bookmarked articles, videos and products.
+All item pages (product, article, video) links to related content of other types (article to product and videos) when relevant.

 #### Sitemap
 ```
 /

-/docs
-/docs/recommended-maintenance
-/docs/exup-removeal-guide
-/docs/flapper-mod-guide
-/docs/wr250x-to-wr250r-conversion-guide
-/docs/wr250r-to-wr250x-conversion-guide
+/articles
+/articles/recommended-maintenance
+/articles/exup-removeal-guide
+/articles/flapper-mod-guide
+/articles/wr250x-to-wr250r-conversion-guide
+/articles/wr250r-to-wr250x-conversion-guide
+/articles/2008-fuel-pump-issues

 /products
 /products/exhaust